joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## Weather Agent
-The Weather Agent creates an event for the day’s weather at a given location.
+The Weather Agent creates an event for the day’s weather at a given `location`.

 ## Slack Agent